Particular/docs.particular.net/transports/upgrades/asq-7to8.md

 ## Sanitization

 In previous versions, the transport was responsible for sanitization of the queue names.
 That included:

-- Replacing invalid characters
+ * Replacing invalid characters
-- Lowering the case
+ * Lowering the case
-- Shortening queue names exceeding the maximum allowed queue name length, using SHA1 or MD5
+ * Shortening queue names exceeding the maximum allowed queue name length, using [SHA1](https://msdn.microsoft.com/en-us/library/system.security.cryptography.sha1.aspx) or [MD5](https://msdn.microsoft.com/en-us/library/system.security.cryptography.md5.aspx)

-In version 8 and above, the transport is no longer performing sanitization by default.
+In Versions 8 and above, the transport is no longer performing sanitization by default.
 Instead, sanitization logic can be [registered](/transports/azure-storage-queues/sanitization.md).

 snippet: AzureStorageQueueSanitization